Loading

 Raleigh–Durham International Airport is the second-largest airport in the state of North Carolina, behind Charlotte Douglas International Airport.
 It is an operating base for Avelo Airlines and a focus city for Delta Air Lines.

 In 2023, RDU served a record 14.5 million passengers which broke the airport's record of 14.2 million passengers set in 2019.
-Joining the existing international network, RDU announced nonstop service to Frankfurt, Mexico City, and Panama City to begin in 2024.
+Joining the existing international network, RDU announced nonstop service to Frankfurt, Mexico City, and Panama City that started in 2024.

 History